gamemanual0/gm0/source/docs/awards/index.rst

     for example some competitions allow you to turn a custom control award sheet, others only accept the one listed by FIRST.
-    The writers of this part of |gm0| have extensive experience with awards and have even been winners and finalists for the inspire award at the World Championship.
+    The writers of this part of |gm0| have extensive experience with awards and have even been winners and finalists for the Inspire Award at the World Championships.

 For most awards, teams have a 5 minute presentation at the beginning of the day followed by some Q&A time and possibly pit judging later on